emacsmirror/elpher/README.md

 - caching of visited sites,
 - clean and configurable visualization of Gopher directories,
 - direct visualisation of image files,
-- clickable web links in plain text.
+- clickable web and gopher links in plain text.

 Much of Elopher is still under development.
 Planned features include:
 - optional in-line rendering of image links in directories,
-- clickable gopher links in plain text,
 - better use of standard faces for compatibility different colour schemes,
 - support for multiple Elopher buffers.